 Domestic Science: How to Stop Your Washing Machine from Releasing Microplastics into the Ocean

-Over the course of doing research for our new book, we learned so much about how to design our homes—and live our lives in them—in a more sustainable, climate-aware way.
+Over the course of doing research for our latest book, we learned so much about how to design our homes—and live our lives in them—in a more sustainable, climate-aware way.
 All of us at Remodelista have adopted new household routines as a result (read about them here).
 One of the most surprising facts we learned?
 That something as simple and essential as laundering our clothes can lead to extreme pollution in the form of microplastic fibers in our waterways.

 When you wash anything made of synthetic fabrics—e.g., a fleece jacket, spandex tights, microfiber cleaning cloth, or polyester mix sheets—the spinning and sloshing of the washing machine can cause microplastic fibers, invisible to the naked eye, to shed and enter our wastewater and eventually the environment and food chain.
 According to a recent study, synthetic textiles are responsible for 35 percent of marine microplastic pollution, making them the worst offender.
 Another study showed that our modern-day laundry routine leads to more than half a million tons of microplastics released into oceans every year, the equivalent of almost 50 billion plastic water bottles.
 These are sobering stats—and good reminders to buy untreated natural materials when possible.